 The Great Ouse Valley Trust is very keen to let more people know about this wonderful footpath as it passes through Cambridgeshire.
 In the past Huntingdonshire District Council had promoted the path with excellent illustrated guides and maps.
 Unfortunately, austerity and the transfer of the maintenance of the path to the County Council means the path is no longer celebrated or regularly maintained, and some of it is in a poor state of repair.

 The Trust is trying to develop a new relationship between the riverside parishes and towns through which the path passes and the County Council to ensure that it is properly maintained and promoted to the public.
 We are also looking to reroute it away from areas where it is in conflict with industrial sites, most notably in St Ives.
-We are working closely with Cambridge County Council Highways to see that this happens.
+We are working closely with Cambridge County Council Highways to see that this happens (scroll down to see update).

 We are currently surveying the whole path to look at its strengths, weaknesses, threats and opportunities so this data can be used both for maintenance and promotion purposes.
 Our long- term plan is to develop a mobile phone app that will allow users to navigate the route and find information on historical sites, natural features and local amenities on the way.